No Tourists

 No Tourists is the seventh studio album by the English electronic music band the Prodigy, released on 2 November 2018, on Take Me to the Hospital, their independent label managed by BMG.
 The album debuted at No. 1 on the UK Albums Chart, marking their sixth consecutive studio album to achieve this feat.
 It ranked at No. 7 on the US Dance Albums chart and attained several Top 20 placements in other European countries.
+Released 4 months before Keith Flint’s unexpected death from suicide on March 4, 2019 at the age of 49.

 No Tourists is the final studio album to feature Keith Flint before his death in March 2019.
 To support the album, the Prodigy began a world tour in November 2018.
 After Flint's death, the remaining tour dates were canceled.

 Background and writing

 In July 2015, three months after the release of their previous album, The Day Is My Enemy, songwriter and producer Liam Howlett revealed the group's desire to shift their output from albums to EPs due to the lengthy production process and the need to deliver new material to fans more quickly.
 In 2017, Howlett began preparing new material for a proposed EP, with "Fight Fire with Fire" being the first track he worked on, co-written with the American hip-hop duo Ho99o9.
 The song originated as a remix that Howlett had agreed to produce for them, but the two parties decided to include it on No Tourists as it matched the "feel and flow" of the album.
 Howlett expressed satisfaction with the results, stating, "Once I had finished that, I was on a flow".
 After six months, he had ideas for six complete songs.

 Despite their original intention to create an EP with various collaborators, including Dizzee Rascal, and to resume touring, Howlett noticed that the subsequent writing sessions produced strong enough material at a faster pace compared to previous Prodigy records, which influenced the decision to commit to a full album.
 In September 2017, the band announced that they had signed a recording deal with BMG Rights Management, granting them the green light to produce a new studio album.

 Howlett believes that No Tourists displays the same level of aggression as other Prodigy albums, "but in a different way".
 Despite his significant contributions to the record, Howlett maintained that No Tourists is "very much a band album" and features vocal contributions from his bandmates Keith Flint and Maxim, along with collaborations with Ho99o9 and English singer-songwriter Barns Courtney.
 "Need Some1" was described by Howlett as a "sample, smash and grab-type of beat" and features a vocal sample from American disco singer Loleatta Holloway.